 Hopefully, this knowledgeable techie-friend will teach you how to do much of this trouble-shooting yourself.
 With time you will cope calmly and coolly with anything that comes up.

 If you know you'll be on the phone more than the minimum 100 minutes, you need a feature phone.
 It can have a keyboard for typing, a web browser and some other features including email.
 But you want to look for a plan that won't make you pay for the features you do not plan to use.
 The average heavy phone user needs 700 voice minutes, or text minutes per month.
 You can find the best phone for you with a good 'no-contract deal' for this kind of use.
 Or, if you take a contract plan, you will usually get free nights and weekends included.

 Before you find the best phone for you, there is also the matter of which carrier, or company, will you deal with?
 Just a few years ago, most of them locked you into a contract for 2 years (USA) or 3 years (Canada).
 Now most of them allow you to buy the phone upfront, or just pay by the month.
 Naturally, they will include the pro-rated cost of the device in those monthly payments, unless you already own it.

 Consider too, whether one carrier has better coverage in your area than all the others.
 Ask about voice and data ranges; they may show you a map.
-All the carriers are working at bringing in 4G LTE networks, with Verizon at the head of the pack.
+All the carriers are working at bringing in 4G LTE networks, (and now that's up to 5G) with Verizon at the head of the pack.
 Sprint is pushing their idea for a network called Spark, which they hope will accepted widely.

 Don't forget to inquire about the battery life of each model.
 Some need to be charged up daily, others can run for many hours, but then may be out cold because you forgot to charge the phone up.